Electrical Engineering (BEng) (Level 7)

-Full details of the modules on these programmes of study are available by clicking the following links:
+Full details of the modules on these programme of study are available by clicking the following links:

 Graduates will have acquired both the knowledge and the competence to work in generation and distribution of electrical energy, in the control of automated production systems with particular emphasis on power drives and aspects of robotic control, in the maintenance of Combined Heat and Power (CHP) and in embedded generation systems.
 Graduates will also have acquired the competence to work in the application and maintenance of renewable sources of electrical energy such as wind energy and fuel cells.
 Graduates can expect to find employment in the energy generation, transmission and grid control section of the market plus in the area of automation as utilised in modern processes.

 Growth in the fields of Electrical Engineering has produced a variety of rewarding careers for technicians, associate engineers and professional engineers for both females and males.
 Besides the direct engineering careers, holders of Electrical Engineering Degrees also apply their knowledge to the marketing and technical support of specialised electrical, control and automation equipment.